New APS Charter School Application

 The renewal process provides an opportunity for schools to (1) present any new or supplemental evidence of school performance and (2) articulate school plans and capacities for the next charter term.
 The charter renewal recommendation to the Board will be based on an array of evidence gathered over the charter term, including data and information collected by Aurora Public Schools (APS), the Colorado Department of Education and supplemental information that the applicant group provides.

 The renewal process begins in August when the charter school declares its intent to apply for renewal.
-No later than October 5, 2018, the charter school submits its Renewal Application to the APS Office of Autonomous Schools (OAS).
+The charter school submits its Renewal Application to the APS Office of Autonomous Schools (OAS).
 The application, along with the school’s most recent Annual Performance Report is then reviewed by three separate committees organized by OAS.
 These committees include the Internal Application Review Team (IART), the APS Charter School Advisory Committee (CSAC) and the District Accountability Advisory Committee (DAAC).
 As a part of the review, an interview may be warranted between these committees and the applicant team.
 The Office of Autonomous Schools finalizes the recommendation to the Superintendent by compiling reviewer feedback, evaluating responses and rationales for specific rating components, and providing the applicant team with a final evaluation report.

 Charter School Modification Application